a1ex9788/MyQuotations/README.md

 # MyQuotations
-System to show and save quotations.
+System to get and save famous quotations.

 It was a college project.